mvolkmann/blog/src/gleam.md

 The Gleam community discourages the use of function calls that are not qualified by their module name.

+## Comments

+Gleam supports three kinds line comments.

+- `//` is for regular comments
+- `///` is for documenting types and functions
+- `////` is for documenting modules at the top of their source files

+End of line comments are not supported.
+When these comments are placed at the end of a source line, the code formatter will move them to the next line.

+There is no multiline comment syntax.

 ## Naming Rules

 The names of functions and variables must start with a lowercase letter